-Тір Aim / Technique Examples 1. habituating them to a loud class environment.
-As the teacher we When you're quiet, then we can get on with what we're doing today [WAIT CALMLY]Great, thank you.
+Тір Aim / Technique Examples morning/afternoon" once the When you're quiet, then we can get on with what we're doing today [WAIT class has settled need to set the right volume level.
+CALMLY]Great, thank you.
 Good morning, everyone 2.
-Tactical pausing focus.
+Tactical pausing Pausing emphasises attention and focus.
 So, as we saw yesterdaywhen you want to addtwofractions 3.
 'Thank you' rather than 'Please' Communicates expectation that they will do what you are asking.
 Assertive.
 Sitting back in your seat now, Gemma.
 Thank you.
-4. Allow take up time time so saving face Allows pupils not to lose face.
+4. time so saving face Allows pupils not to lose face.
 Watching and waiting is, in a way, issuing a challenge.
-We need to be Follow an instruction with a pause to allow pupils time to comply.
+We need to be clear and confident about expressing expectations.
+Follow an instruction with a pause to allow pupils time to comply.
 Could you open your book and start work now Mia.
 I'm going to see Bill who needs some help but I'll come back in a minute to see if you need any.
 5. Describe the obvious reality Raises behaviour awareness within the pupil.
 Nathan, you're walking around the room.

 6. Rule reminder Redirects pupil to the desired behaviour.
-Remember our rule about staying in our seats 7.
-Whenthen Links good behaviour to good consequences.
+Remember our rule about staying in our seats...
+7. Whenthen Links good behaviour to good consequences.
 Avoids the negative by expressing the situation positively.
 When we're all back in our seats and quiet, then we'll see who gets housepoints today.
 When you have finished your work, then you can go out.
 8. Low and slow voice Communicates and creates calmness Use low tone and speak slowly 9.
 Partial agreement - Partially agree then redirect.
 Keep focus on required behaviour do not get into discussion or debate Deflects confrontation with pupils by acknowledging concerns, feelings and actions.
 Yes, you may have been talking about your work but I need you to listen carefully now.
 Yes, it may not seem fair but 10.
 Stuck record Keeps the focus on the instruction.
 Avoids you getting drawn into discussion.
 Omar, I need you to put that book back where it wasback where it wasback where it wasad infinitum 11.
 Avoid asking why?
 It's not usually what you want to know and it creates defensiveness or starts an argument.
 Alan, you're talking while I'm talking to the class.
 12. Non-verbal cueing If we use a non-verbal cue (e.g. hand up to draw the whole class back together) - make sure we explain what the cue is and teach the class how it works.
 Rhythmic clapping.
 Hands up.
 13. Name reminder Integrate name into teacher talk as a low-level way to refocus the child.
-14. Proximity praise Praise a pupil for following expectation in order to direct another pupil without drawing attention to the negative behaviour
+14. Proximity praise